-The Boddie-Noell story began in Fayetteville, N.C. in 1962 when Carleton Noell and his two entrepreneurial nephews, Mayo and Nick Boddie, opened one of the first Hardee’s restaurants.
+The Boddie-Noell story began in Fayetteville, N.C. in 1962 when Carleton Noell and his two entrepreneurial nephews, the late Mayo and Nick Boddie, opened one of the first Hardee’s restaurants.
 Fast food was a relatively new concept back then, but BNE’s commitment to friendly service and great-tasting charbroiled burgers established it as one of the industry’s leaders.

 Despite our rapid growth and expansion throughout the Carolinas, Virginia, and Kentucky, BNE has maintained a close-knit family culture in which every individual is treated with dignity and respect.

-Today, Boddie-Noell Enterprises operates more than 350 Hardee’s restaurants and is the popular brand’s largest franchisee.
+Today, Boddie-Noell Enterprises operates nearly 350 Hardee’s restaurants and is the popular brand’s largest franchisee.
 Our business also includes BNE Land & Development, the company’s commercial land ventures and resort property development; Rose Hill, the Boddie family’s unique site for weddings and other events; Rose Hill Farm, a splendid working farm with more than 200 head of cattle, a skeet range and farming community; and an additional restaurant concept, The Highway Diner.

 Boddie-Noell Timeline: The first 50 years

 On January 20, Boddie-Noell opens its first Hardee’s franchise in Fayetteville, NC from 6 p.m. to 12:15 a.m.
 Total day’s sales: $178.42.

 On January 7, BNE moves out of two-room office and into new headquarters on Sunset Avenue.

 In July 1974, Mayo, Nick and Carleton attend the grand opening of BNE’s 100th Hardee’s in Hampton, VA.